 Elliston is a tiny town located in the state of Montana.
 With a population of 227 people and just one neighborhood, Elliston is the 138th largest community in Montana.

 The people who call Elliston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elliston residents report their race to be White, followed by Native American.
-Important ancestries of people in Elliston include German, Irish, Scottish, English, and Norwegian.
+Important ancestries of people in Elliston include German, Scottish, Irish, English, and Norwegian.

 The most common language spoken in Elliston is English.
 Other important languages spoken here include African languages and Arabic.